zastre/2021-family-survey/christmas-eve-movies.md

 ## Some movies for Christmas eve?

+Below is a list of ten movies, for each of which is (1) a "Rotten Tomatoes" link, (2) a link to a sensible reviewer, and (3) the service from which we can get the movie.
+Use the information here to fill in the survey that I've sent via menti.com.

 * "Summer of Soul (...
 Or, When the Revolution Could Not Be Televised)"
     * [Rotten Tomatoes](https://www.rottentomatoes.com/m/summer_of_soul)
     * [Roger Ebert](https://www.rogerebert.com/reviews/summer-of-soul-or-when-the-revolution-could-not-be-televised-2021)